bluesky66-dev/kibana/packages/kbn-spec-to-console/README.md

 ### Usage

 You need to run the command twice: once for the **OSS** specs and once for the **X-Pack** specs
-At the root of the Kibana repository, run the following commands:
+At the root of the HyperSec Kibana repository, run the following commands:

 ```sh
 # OSS